-The results for the financial year are set out on page 92.
-The Directors will not propose a resolution at the Annual General Meeting to pay a final dividend (2022: 6.5p paid within the year).
-It is the aim of the Directors to maximise tax-free distributions to shareholders by way of dividends paid out of income received from investments and capital gains received following successful realisations.
+The results for the financial year are set out on page 80.
+The Directors will not propose a resolution at the Annual General Meeting to pay a final dividend (2022: nil).
+It is the aim of the Directors to maximise tax free distributions to shareholders by way of dividends paid out of income received from investments and capital gains received following successful realisations.